quantinsights/LoggerLite/README.md

 This library is a simple header-only logger in C++.
 It supports a basic subset of features found in most commercial logging libraries.

+Logging is a means of tracking events when some software runs.
+The software developer adds logging calls to their code to indicate that certain events have occurred.
+An event is described by a descriptive message which can optionally contain variable data.
+Events also have an importance which the developer ascribes to the event; the importance can also be called the *level* or the *severity*.

 ### Features at a glance

 - Configurable
 - Thread and type safe
 - Cross-platform
-- Conditional and occasional logging
 - Sending to syslog

 ### 'Logger' objects

 A `Logger` exposes the interface that user-application code directly uses.
-Note that, `Logger` should never be directly instantiated, but an instance should be obtained using the factory method `Logging.getLogger(name)`.
+Note that, `Logger` should never be directly instantiated, but an instance should be obtained using the factory method `Logger.getLogger(name)`.
 Multiple calls to `getLogger()` with the same name will always return a reference to the same logger object.

 The `name` is potentially a period-separated hierarchical value, like `foo.bar.baz` (though it could also be just plain `foo`).
 Loggers that are further down the hierarchical list are children of loggers higher up in the list.
 For example, given a logger with a name of `foo.bar`, `foo.bar.baz` and `foo.bam` are descendants of `foo`.
 In addition, all loggers are descendants of the root logger.

+`Logger` objects have a 3-fold job.
+First, they expose several methods to the application code, so that applications can log messages at run-time.
+Second, logger objects determine which log messages to act upon based on the severity (the default filtering facility) or filter objects.
+Third, logger objects pass all relevant log messages to all interested log handlers.

+There are few methods you can invoke to configure a `Logger` instance:

+- `Logger.setLevel()` specifies the lowest-severity log message a logger will handle, where debug is the lowest built-in severity level and critical is the highest built-in severity.
+For example, if the severity level is INFO, the logger will only handle INFO, WARNING, ERROR and CRITICAL messages and will ignore DEBUG messages.
+- `Logger.addHandler()` and `Logger.removeHandler()` add and remove handler objects from the logger object.
+- `Logger.addFilter()` and `Logger.removeFilter()` add and remove filter objects from the logger object.
+Filters are covered in more detail later ahead.

+You don't always need to call these methods on every logger you create.
+See the last 2 paragraphs in this section.

+With the logger object configured, the following methods create log messages:

+- `Logger.debug()`, `Logger.info()`, `Logger.warning()`, `Logger.error()`, `Logger.critical()` all create log records with a message and a level that corresponds to their respective method names.
+The message is actually a format string, which may contain standard string substitution syntax of `%f`, `%d`, `%s` and so forth.
+The rest of their arguments is a list of objects that correspond with the substitution fields in the message.

+Loggers have a concept of *effective level*.
+If a level is not set explicitly on a logger, the level of its parent is used instead as its effective level.
+If the parent has no explicit level set, its parent is examined, and so on - all ancestors are found until an explicitly set level is found.
+The root logger always has an explicit level.
+The root logger always has an explicit level set (`WARNING` by default).
+When deciding whether to process an event, the effective level of the logger is used to determine whether the event is passed to the logger's handlers.

+Child loggers propogate messages up to the handlers associated with their ancestor loggers.
+Because of this, it is unnecessary to define and configure handlers for all the loggers an application uses.
+It is sufficient to configure handlers for a top-level logger and create child loggers as needed.

 ### `Handler` objects

 Handlers send the log records (created by loggers) to the appropriate destination.
+They are responsible for dispatching the appropriate log messages to the handler's specified destination. `Logger` objects can add zero or more handler objects to themselves with an `addHandler()` method.
+As an example scenario, an application may want to send all log messages to a log file, all log messages of error or higher to `std::cout` and all messages of critical importance to an email address.
+This scenario requires three individual handlers where each handler is responsible for sending messages of a specific severity to a specific location.

+`StreamHandler` and `FileHandler` are two simple examples of handlers.

+`setFormatter()` selects a `Formatter` object for this handler to use.

+`addFilter()` and `removeFilter()` respectively configure and deconfigure filter objects on handlers.

-#### `Filter` objects
+### `Filter` objects

 Filters provide a finer grained facility for determining which log records to output.